geomstats/geomstats/OVERVIEW.md

 In the following, we summarize the interface that should be shared by geomstat's manifold classes.
-Some of these common methods may then be relied upon by any abstract layer of optimisation algorithms such as geomstat's learning module.
+Some of these common methods may then be relied upon by any abstract layer of optimisation algorithms, such as geomstat's learning module.

 ### Matrix Spaces and Lie Groups